-(C) Procedure for applying domestic Ohio bid preference
+(A) Procedure for applying bid preference for United States and Ohio products

-(1) Bids will first be evaluated to determine that a bidder's offering is for a "domestic source end product," as defined at 41 C.F.R. section1 - 6.
-41 C.F.R. section101(D).
-Information furnished by the bidder as provided for in paragraph (D) of this rule shall be relied upon in making the determination.
-Any bidder's offering that does not meet this requirement shall be rejected, except in those circumstances where the director of the department of administrative services or his designee determines that certain articles, materials and supplies are not mined, produced or manufactured in the U.S. in sufficient and reasonably available commercial quantities and of a satisfactory quality.
+(1) Bids will first be evaluated to determine whether a bid response is for a domestic source end product.
+Information furnished in the bid response by the bidder shall be relied upon but may be verified in making the determination.
+Any bid response that does not meet this requirement may be removed, except in those circumstances where the director of the department of administrative services or his designee determines compliance would result in the state paying an excessive price or acquiring an inferior product as described in paragraph (A)(3) of this rule.

-(2) Following the determination at paragraph (C)(1) of this rule, remaining bids and proposals shall be evaluated so as to give preference to Ohio bids or bidders who are located in a border state, provided that the border state imposes no greater restrictions than contained in sections 125.09 and 125.11 of the Revised Code (hereinafter in this chapter, it is required that for a bid from a border state, the border state imposes no greater restrictions than are contained in sections 125.09 and 125.11 of the Revised Code).
-Where the preliminary analysis of bids identifies the apparent low bid as an Ohio bid or a bid from a border state, the director or his designee shall proceed with evaluation and award procedure provided for in rule 123:5-1-07 of the Administrative Code.
+(2) Following the determination at paragraph ( A)(1) of this rule, the bids shall be evaluated so as to give preference to Ohio bids for products produced or mined in Ohio or a border state.
+Where the preliminary analysis of bids identifies the apparent low bid as an Ohio bid or a border state bid, the director or the director'sdesignee shall proceed with evaluation and award procedure provided for in rule 123:5-1-07 of the Administrative Code.

-(3) Where the preliminary analysis identifies the apparent low bid as one other than an Ohio bid or bid from a border state, the director or his designee shall consider the following factors:
+(3) Where the preliminary analysis identifies the apparent low bid as one other than an Ohio bid or border state bid, the director or the director's designee shall apply the following preferences:

-For purposes of applying these criteria, "excessive price" shall be construed to mean a price that exceeds by more than five per cent the lowest price submitted on a non-Ohio bid.
+(a) If the apparent low bid is one other than an Ohio bid or border state bid offering a domestic source end product, apply five per cent to the price.
+For purposes of the Ohio preference, "excessive price" shall be construed to mean a price that exceeds by more than five per cent the lowest price submitted on a non-Ohio bid.

-All invitations to bid and requests for proposals shall require the bidder to complete and attest to the following statement:
+All invitations to bid shall require the bidder to complete and attest to the following statement:

-The bidder or offeror hereby certifies that each end product, except the end products listed below, is a domestic source end product as defined in the Buy America Act; and that components of unknown origin have been considered to have been mined, produced, or manufactured outside the United States:
+The bidder hereby certifies that each end product, except the end products listed below, is a domestic source end product as defined in the Buy American Act and by this rule; and that components of unknown origin have been considered to have been mined, produced, or manufactured outside the United States:

 Excluded end products (show country of origin for each excluded end product):"

-All invitations to bid and requests for proposals shall require the bidder to submit the following information:
+All invitations to bid shall require the bidder to submit the following information: